Someday (Disney song)

-"Someday" is a song from Disney's 1996 animated feature film, The Hunchback of Notre Dame.
+"Someday" is a song from Disney's 1996 animated feature film The Hunchback of Notre Dame.
 It was written by composer Alan Menken and lyricist Stephen Schwartz and originally recorded by American singer and actress Heidi Mollenhauer in her film role as the singing voice of Esmeralda.
 It was one of three recordings, along with "In a Place of Miracles" and "As Long as There's a Moon", that were discarded during the storyboarding process to be replaced by "God Help the Outcasts."
-The codirectors Gary Trousdale and Kirk Wise both desired a quieter song for Esmeralda's scene inside the Notre Dame cathedral.
+The codirectors Gary Trousdale and Kirk Wise both desired a quieter song for Esmeralda's scene inside the Notre-Dame de Paris cathedral.

-Selected as the lead single from the film's soundtrack in 1996, "Someday" was recorded by all–male R&B group All-4-One for the North American release, while British female R&B trio Eternal recorded their own version for the British English version of the song which received international release throughout Europe and Oceania.
+Selected as the lead single from the film's soundtrack in 1996, "Someday" was recorded by all–male R&B group All-4-One for the North American release, while British female R&B trio Eternal recorded their own version for the British English version of the song that received international release throughout Europe and Oceania.
 Mexican singer Luis Miguel recorded a Spanish version for the Latin American market, retitled "Sueña", which became a major hit.
+The French version was recorded by Ophélie Winter, retitled "Un Jour".
 The Italian version was recorded by Neri per Caso, retitled "Quando".
 The youngest Celtic Woman member Chloë Agnew covered this song for her solo album called Walking in the Air and her first Celtic Woman album.
 Jackie Evancho covered this song for the Target deluxe version of her album Dream With Me.
 The Korean version was recorded by R&B trio Solid, which was released in Korea as a bonus track of the original soundtrack album.
 In 2016, the song was included in the musical version of the film as performed by Ciara Renée and Andrew Samonsky as Esmeralda and Phoebus.

 Usage in The Hunchback of Notre Dame

-Within the film itself, the only complete version of "Someday" is the All-4-One version which plays over the closing credits.
+Within the film itself, the only complete version of "Someday" is the All-4-One version that plays over the closing credits.
 Several lines of the song are also heard over the opening title.
 This version is sung in Latin in the style of a Gregorian chant and is titled "Olim", meaning "once", on the soundtrack of the stage musical.
 Within the body of the film, the melody of "Someday" is heard several times as an instrumental, particularly during moments between Quasimodo and Esmeralda, such as when Esmeralda comes onto the pillory, when she reads Quasimodo's palms, and when Quasimodo thinks that Esmeralda is dead.
 These are on the film soundtrack as "Humiliation (Score)", "The Bell Tower (Score)", and "And He Shall Smite the Wicked (Score)".